-The Spurs‘ No. 2 pick in the 2025 draft, Dylan Harper, underwent surgery today, reports Shams Charania for ESPN (via Twitter).
-The procedure was meant to repair a partially torn ligament in his left thumb.
+The Spurs‘ No. 2 pick in the 2025 draft, Dylan Harper, underwent surgery on Friday, reports Shams Charania for ESPN (via Twitter).
+The procedure addressed a partially torn ligament in the guard’s left thumb.

-The hope is that the surgery will allow Harper to return in time for the season opener against the Mavericks.
+The hope is that the surgery will allow Harper to return in time for San Antonio’s October 22 season opener against the Mavericks.
 However, it will prevent the rookie point guard from participating in training camp, a crucial development step for any young player.

 According to Jeff McDonald of the San Antonio Express-News, Harper sustained the injury during an offseason workout in the Spurs’ practice facility on Wednesday.
-McDonald notes that, according to team sources, Harper is considered unlikely to play during San Antonio’s preseason.
+Team sources suggest Harper is considered unlikely to play during San Antonio’s preseason, McDonald adds.

-The highly-touted guard was expected to come off the bench behind De’Aaron Fox to start the season.
-If Harper is forced to miss regular-season time, the team will have to rely on its guard rotation of Jordan McLaughlin and reigning Rookie of the Year Stephon Castle to handle backup point guard duties.
+The highly touted guard was expected to come off the bench behind De’Aaron Fox to start the season.
+If Harper is forced to miss regular-season time, the team will have to rely on its guard rotation of Jordan McLaughlin and reigning Rookie of the Year Stephon Castle to handle backup point guard duties (Castle also figures to start alongside Fox).

 Wow already !!!!! get well player.